 Calling all hummingbirds!
-Crocosmias’ graceful arching stems of petite red, orange and yellow flowers are beacons to hummingbirds in search of a nectar rich meal.
+Crocosmias’ graceful arching stems of petite red, orange and yellow flowers are beacons to hummers in search of a nectar-rich meal.
 These easy-to-grow corms (a bulb-like structure) unfurl their fiery flowers in midsummer and fall when the rest of the garden is often languishing in the heat.
 Count on crocosmia, also called montbretia, to add a burst of color and whimsical interest year-after-year.

 Crocosmia's sword-shape leaves and thin, arching stems offer great contrast to other garden plants in beds and containers.
 Plant a clump of crocosmia alongside other boldly colored late-summer bloomers such as black-eyed Susan (Rudbeckia hirta), coreopsis, dahlia, and blanket flower (Gaillardia × grandiflora).
 Contrasting color companions include aster, flowering tobacco (Nicotiana sylvestris), and globe thistle (Echinops bannaticus).

 Crocosmia is hardy in Zones 6 through 10.
 Some nurseries stock small crocosmia plants in nursery pots but the greatest selection of crocosmia cultivars is usually available as corms.
 These bulblike structures are planted in spring or fall.
 When planted in spring, they may not bloom until the following season.

 Plant crocosmia corms 3 to 5 inches deep and 6 to 8 inches apart in full sun and moist, well-drained soil that is rich in organic matter.
 Prior to planting, you may need to enrich the soil by incorporating a 2-inch layer of well-decomposed compost.
 For the best bloom show and quick, easy planting, plant a dozen or more of the same cultivar in a trench.